rapaaal/rapaaal/README.md

 ### 👋 About Me

-Robotics Engineering & Artificial Intelligence student at **Universitas Airlangga**, based in Surabaya.
+Robotics Engineering & Artificial Intelligence student at **Airlangga University**, based in Surabaya.
 My focus is on giving machines a sense of "thinking" — pairing solid programming fundamentals with a design-conscious eye to build tech that's as functional as it is well-crafted.
 I don't just follow trends in the field, I dig into them, staying curious and comfortable trying things I haven't done before.

 <br/>